We would like to advise all staff members that offer stage of Mobility through Phase 1A Scheme is now live.

 - If an applicant declines an offer of mobility from one of their selected zones, they will be removed from all waitlists within that zone.

 How will I know my placing on a Mobility waitlist?

-What happens to previous transfer applications?
+LEGACY DATES – What about previous transfer applications?

 If an applicant wishes to apply to move to their current organisation within the same zone but in a different office, they can continue to do so through their organisation’s Internal Transfer Lists.
 Internal Transfer Lists will continue to have precedence for movement within a single zone where an organisation has more than one office.